Chuck Lloyd

 Charles P. Lloyd Jr. (born May 22, 1947) is a retired professional basketball player who spent one season in the American Basketball Association (ABA) as a member of the Carolina Cougars during the 1970–71 season.

+Biography

 He attended Yankton College where he was drafted in the tenth round of the 1970 NBA draft (159^{th} pick overall) by the Seattle SuperSonics, but never signed.

+Playing career

 During his career, weighed 220 lbs., and stood 6'8".

 Lloyd played in the Eastern Basketball Association (EBA) for the Scranton Apollos and Allentown Jets from 1970 to 1973.
 He won an EBA championship with the Apollos in 1971.
 Lloyd was selected to the All-EBA Second Team in 1972.